 Cottagecore aesthetic also contains elements of Light Academia and Mori Fashion.

-Imagine doilies, DIY fairy spoons crafted from seashells, eyelet blouses, soft cardigans and hair ribbons, illustrations from Frog and Toad, and stills from Miyazaki movies.
+Imagine doilies, DIY fairy spoons crafted from seashells, eyelet blouses, soft cardigans, hair ribbons, illustrations from Frog and Toad, and stills from Miyazaki movies.

 Honeycore is an aesthetic based around the rural production and consumption of honey, bread, and waffles.

-When analyzing the Honeycore aesthetic in fashion, we often see bees, honey, and summer field-flowers to emphasize organic agriculture and conservation of bees.
+In fashion, the Honeycore aesthetic sports bees, honey, and summer field flowers that emphasize organic agriculture and the conservation of bees.

 The aim was to prove that any aesthetics can be blended in an exercise later described as:

-“mixing these styles is you see after ingesting soup laced with psychedelics.“
+“mixing these styles is WHAT you see after ingesting soup laced with psychedelics,“

-Southwest Cottagecore moves away from the village, foresty, and green color palette of cottagecore.
+Southwest Cottagecore aesthetic moves away from the village, foresty, and green color palette of Cottagecore.

-The main aspects are pretty identical, but instead of stone cottages, you may find a house framed by yuccas.
+The main aspects are identical, but you’ll find houses framed by yuccas instead of stone cottages.

 Similar Aesthetics to Cottagecore